Iowa vs. SE Louisiana Predictions & Picks - Women's NCAA Tournament First Round

 Iowa Performance Insights

-- The Hawkeyes have a +518 scoring differential, topping opponents by 16.2 points per game.
-They're putting up 87.5 points per game to rank first in college basketball and are allowing 71.3 per outing to rank 325th in college basketball.
+- The Hawkeyes' +518 scoring differential (outscoring opponents by 16.2 points per game) is a result of scoring 87.5 points per game (first in college basketball) while allowing 71.3 per outing (325th in college basketball).

-- Offensively, Iowa is tallying 89.2 points per game this season in conference contests.
-To compare, its season average (87.5 points per game) is 1.7 PPG lower.
+- In conference matchups, Iowa averages more points per contest (89.2) than its overall average (87.5).

-- The Hawkeyes put up 90.1 points per game when playing at home, compared to 85.9 points per game in away games, a difference of 4.2 points per contest.
+- The Hawkeyes are scoring 90.1 points per game in home games.
+Away from home, they are averaging 85.9 points per contest.

-- Iowa is giving up 66.3 points per game this season when playing at home, which is 12.2 fewer points than it is allowing in road games (78.5).
+- Iowa is allowing 66.3 points per game this season at home, which is 12.2 fewer points than it is allowing in away games (78.5).

-- On the offensive side of the ball, the Hawkeyes have had a hard time putting the ball in the basket over their last 10 games, scoring 87.2 points per contest over that span compared to the 87.5 they've racked up over the course of this season.
+- The Hawkeyes' offense has been less productive over their last 10 games, putting up 87.2 points a contest compared to the 87.5 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.